 Avoid Income-Based Repayment Programs

-Income-based repayment programs are designed to set you up with a more affordable monthly payment.
+Income-driven repayment programs are designed to set you up with a more affordable monthly payment.
 Sounds like a great incentive, but a lower payment usually means an extended repayment period.
-And ultimately, you’ll pay more in interest.
+And ultimately, you end up paying more in interest.

 Also, keep in mind that entering into forbearance won’t advance your mission.
 In fact, it’ll increase the amount you owe since interest still accumulates during this time.